facet-lang/facet/docs/elaboration.md

            Γ ⊢ M N ~~> M′ (↑N′) : T
 ```

 where we can read the negative shift `↑` on terms as sugar for `return` in the CBPV sense, or in practical terms, the constant function sending all inputs to `N′`.
+(Were this fully polarized, it would additionally require an enclosing thunk; this discussion leaves thunking as an exercise for the code generator.)